Walnux/ArrowDocuments/ArrowIsUseful.md

 Furthmore the tranditaional cloud usage like [LAMP backed website]() also needs a simle and secure way to run sofware with low overhead, that will make the whole cloud more slim and effienecy.

-It is the Virtual Mahine Image workload which makes it possible to deploy and run the cusotmers' server images (which inlcudes the whole operation system an software stack ) on Cloud.
-This brought us the Cloud revolution.
+Virtual Mahine Image workload technology leads us to the Cloud era.
+It made it possible to deploy and run the cusotmers' server images (inlcuding the whole operation system an software stack ) on virtual server.

-Now We need an innovation to just simply and securly run software with low latency and overhead.
-That may lead another revlution in moden cloud.
+Now We need an innovation which can just simply and securly run software on cloud with low latency and overhead.
+And It may lead us to another revlution in moden cloud.

 ## Industrial is waiting for a safe simple agile and low overhead workload to push cloud forward